ozkriff/ozkriff.github.io-src/content/2019-09-16--devlog-zemeroth-v0-6/index.md

-I've wanted to add this for a long time because previously humans were facing strictly to the right (imps - to the left) and sometimes they were attacking each other backwards.
+I've wanted to add this for a long time because previously humans were facing strictly to the right (imps - to the left) and sometimes they were attacking each other backward.

 To implement this `enum Facing { Left, Right }`, a `Sprite::set_facing` method,